 To make the jelly for the mould design: Soak the gelatin sheets in the cold water (as before) and then dissolve in juice or pulp that you have already heated up well.
 Allow the mixture to cool slightly then fill the syringe and add to the mould (if it has a design) or simply pour into the base (if it is plain).
 Put the mould in the fridge or the freezer until the jelly is completely set.

 To make the central jelly: Same as before

 Note 1: You can use ready fruit jelly, it simplifies the recipe.
 Use fruit juice instead of water to dissolve the jelly powder.

-Note 2: In photo, because of the design of the mold, 2 fruit jellies with different colors were used.
+Note 2: In the photo, because of the design of the mould, 2 fruit jellies with different colours were used.

-1st layer of custard: When the jelly in the base has set, carefully add about ⅓ of the custard to the mold and place in the fridge.
+1st layer of custard: When the jelly in the base has set, carefully add about ⅓ of the custard to the mould and place in the fridge.

 To make the lemon syrup: Heat the water and sugar and when dissolved add the lemon juice and the limoncello, (if you like).
 Simmer for 5 min and leave to cool.

 To complete: Dip the lady fingers in the cold lemon syrup for 2 seconds and place a final layer on the custard.
-Place one next to the other but not touching the edge of the mold- there should be about a 1 cm gap all the way around.
-Cover with custard up to the lip of the mold and level the surface with a spatula or long knife.
-Put the mold in the fridge to cool for 3-4 hrs.
+Place one next to the other but not touching the edge of the mould- there should be about a 1 cm gap all the way around.
+Cover with custard up to the lip of the mould and level the surface with a spatula or long knife.
+Put the mould in the fridge to cool for 3-4 hrs.